DerSach/crypto_project/README.md

 # crypto_project
-Create your own portfolio of crypto, see your current profit and keep track of your profit over time.
+Create your own portfolio of crypto currencies by entering each trade you made (Buy or Sell), see your current profit and keep track of your profit over time.

 ## **Prerequisite**